-making the web pages more accessible, by not forcing screen readers to vocalize all of the navigation links before getting to the main content
+fnaking the web pages more accessible, by not forcing screen readers to vocalize all of the navigation links before getting to the main content haking the web pages more mobile-friendly

-Rentralizing the "look and feel" of the web site using the templates in the style sheet documents in the style sheet documents can be cached by the browser and downloaded just once as opposed to when the common navigation elements are wrapped around the content and downloaded again and again with every web page thaking the web pages more mobile-friendly
+2 entralizing the "look and feel" of the web site using the templates in the style sheet documents 3 mproving page load times, since the style sheet documents can be cached by the browser and downloaded just once as opposed to when the common navigation elements are wrapped around the content and downloaded again and again with every web page that the web pages more mabile friendly.

-This is an automatically-generated printer-friendly PDF version of the HTML web pages at History and Features of HTML 5 ← CLICK HERE to get the standard HTML version of this document.
+This is an automatically-generated printer-friendly PDF version of the HTML web pages at History and Features of HTML 5 \leftarrow CLICK HERE to get the standard HTML version of this document.